inQWIRE/ViZX/README.md

 Requires [coq-lsp](https://github.com/ejgallego/coq-lsp/) `0.1.7` for automatic rendering.
 Syntax of valid terms = valid ZX diagrams in VyZX.
 See src/CoreData/ZXCore for the base definitions, and src/CoreData/Proportional for proportionality definitions.

+## Build

+Build in VSCode using the included run configuration

 ## Extension Settings

 This extension contributes the following settings: